MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-android.md

 ---
-title: How to remove Firebase SDK
+title: How to add Firebase SDK
-description: How to remove Firebase SDK
+description: Contains instructions for how to configure your project to use Firebase Cloud Messaging
 keywords: sdk, push
 author: elamalani
 ms.author: emalani
-ms.date: 12/22/2017
+ms.date: 07/05/2018
 ms.topic: article
 ms.assetid: f8a120ed-d217-4e01-9811-685a1c64c498
 ms.service: vs-appcenter